 Legibility is good.
 Not great, mind you, but good: something that you can expect from a classic bi-compax chronograph from a European brand.

 The dial is clean enough not to be called “busy,” although the unavoidable tachymeter scale makes the chronograph’s face not as clean as I would care for.
-There is some lume in hair-thin “slits” in the hours and minutes hands, but the Superluminova here almost looks like an afterthought: there is just not enough of it for the watch to be legible in every imaginable lighting scenario.
+There is some lume in hair-thin “slits” in the hours and minutes hands, but the Superluminova here almost looks like an afterthought: there is just not enough of it for the Centenary to be legible in every imaginable lighting scenario.

 The date aperture is as small as usual.
 I wonder when Breitling finally heeds to our prayers and creates a nice “Big Date” module for the B01 caliber: as Glashutte Original proved countless times, classic chronographs can look extremely sexy when you have enough technical expertise to create a good-looking digital calendar indicator.

 This review will be updated when Breitling reveals official information regarding pricing and international availability.